simpletoimplement/runkit7-runkit7/CONTRIBUTING.md

 Source files are found in `runkit*.c`

-`config.m4` (Unix/Linux) and `config.w32` (windows) are used to generate `./configure` and the make file `package.xml` contains the configuration for generating a pecl package.
+`config.m4` (Unix/Linux) and `config.w32` (windows) are used to generate `./configure` and the make file `package.xml` contains the configuration for generating a PECL package.
 It should be updated when new tests or source files are added.

 Some code still hasn't been ported from `config.m4` to `config.w32`.
 This code is disabled via C preprocessor macros (e.g. sandbox, etc.).
 See https://github.com/runkit7/runkit7#unsupported-apis-for-php7